DorisBao/BMAD/README.md

         ├── ...
 ```

-Take the BraTs2021 dataset(image&pixel level) as an example, the reorganization is as follows:
+Take the Brain dataset(image&pixel level) as an example, the reorganization is as follows:

 ```text
 Brain